Arcyvilk/cra-with-setup-template/README.md

 This is just a template for CRA making it easier to headstart with the initial set up.
 This template provides:
-- typescript support
+- TypeScript support
 - eslint and prettier support
-- autolinting on save with vscode
+- autolinting on save with VSCode
+- basic routing with React Router
+- basic React Context setup
+- basic theming setup

 ## Create React App